 The Grantholder and employing Institution will be deemed to have understood and accepted these conditions and are required to sign a copy of the Offer of Award when accepting the Grant.

-The parties to this agreement are: (a) Principal investigator and hereinafter known as “the Grantholder”, (b) Place of employment of the Grantholder hereinafter known as “the Institution”, and (c) Kidscan, a registered charity (no. 1094946) located at The University of Salford, Alumni House, Acton Square, Salford M5 4NY “the Charity”.
+The parties to this agreement are(a) Place of employment of the Grantholder hereinafter known as “the Institution”, and (b) Kidscan, a registered charity (no. 1094946) located at The University of Salford, Alumni House, Acton Square, Salford M5 4NY “the Charity”.

 The Grantholder and the Institution hereby confirm that they understand and accept the conditions for making a Grant Application to the Charity.
 It is understood and agreed that the support provided by the Charity is intended to be personal to the Grantholder and creates no obligations or duties between the Charity and the Grantholder other than as set out in these conditions.
 The Grantholder will use reasonable endeavours to complete the research project within the period specified in the Grant Application or as otherwise agreed between the Grantholder and the Charity and at a cost not exceeding the overall Grant awarded by the Charity in terms of the Offer of Award.
 No material change to the nature of the research project will be undertaken without prior written approval of the Charity.
 All equipment purchased with funding awarded on a Grant from the Charity shall be the property and responsibility of the Institution.